Hypertension Doctor in Niagara Falls, NY

+Symptoms of high blood pressure are not always present.
+If left untreated, it can lead to health problems such as heart disease and stroke.
 At Niagara Falls Urgent Care, we want to help you treat and manage your hypertension.
 Don’t hesitate to come see us right away, if you need hypertension treatment in Niagara Falls, NY.
 We’ll be able to help you right away and also provide the ongoing care you’ll need.
-For more information, please call us or request an appointment online.
+We are conveniently located at 3117 Military Road Suite 2, Niagara Falls, NY 14304.
+For more information, please contact us or request an appointment online.

 Hypertension is also known as high blood pressure.
 Blood pressure is the pressure of the blood pushing against the walls of your arteries.
 The arteries carry blood from your heart to other parts of your body.
 Your blood pressure will normally rise and fall throughout the day.